cairnswm/cairnswm/README.md

 - Personal Projects (Passion, Bugs and DevOps) https://www.linkedin.com/pulse/personal-projects-passion-bugs-devops-william-cairns
 - Continuous Learning https://www.linkedin.com/pulse/continuous-learning-william-cairns
 - And a few more

+Many of these are on my blog - but I often forget to post there http://william.cairns.co.za

 ## I have (a lot of) experience
 See my Linkedin profile (https://www.linkedin.com/in/cairnswm) for details